Faculty-Student Collaborations Foster Mentoring & Achievement

 - Utilize collaborative and collective approaches to learning that simulate real-world situations where teamwork can be crucial to success

-- Clarify personal, professional and career goals by enabling them to sample tracks of study
+- Clarify personal, professional and career goals

 - Increase their level of self-reliance, confidence and skills